Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/modify/mesh_cache.rst

 Mesh Cache Modifier
 *******************

-The Mesh Cache modifier main use is for animated mesh data to be be applied to a mesh and played back, deforming the mesh.
+The Mesh Cache modifier main use is for animated mesh data to be applied to a mesh and played back, deforming the mesh.

-This works in a similar way to :doc:`shape keys</animation/shape_keys/introduction>`, but is aimed at playing back external files and is often used for interchange between applications.
+This works in a similar way to :doc:`shape keys </animation/shape_keys/introduction>`, but is aimed at playing back external files and is often used for interchange between applications.